Best daily deals

 A diagram of the outer ear anatomy from UNSW Medicine.

 Fit idiosyncrasies aside, in-ears need to be cleaned more often than headphone ear pads.
 Ear tips are great at accumulating ear wax on them and can collect gunk down the tube of the ear tip.
 This then clogs the nozzle’s grill.
 Any sort of blockage degrades audio quality and can also put you at risk of developing an ear infection and, as a symptom, temporary hearing loss or reduction.
-In order to lessen the likelihood of infection, just clean your ear tips regularly.
+To lessen the likelihood of infection, just clean your ear tips regularly.
 We have a detailed article on how to clean your AirPods Pro, and the procedure is the same for all earbuds.

 You don’t need to do this daily, but it should be done with some regularity, especially if you wear earphones every day.
 What’s more, if you share earbuds with a friend it’s good practice to clean them immediately after.